airware-legacy/makers/src/posts/life-with-react-and-redux.md

 Data Model
 -------------------
-Now that we know what our web app will look like, we must model our data and pick a good API to work with that can supply these data requirements.
+Now that we know what our web app will look like, we must model our data and pick a good API to work with that can fulfill these data requirements.

-Weekly weather based on location
+* Weekly weather based on location
-Detailed day weather
+* Detailed day weather

-The OpenWeatherMap API meets our data requirements, and it is super easy to use.
+The [OpenWeatherMap](http://openweathermap.org/) API meets our data requirements, and it is super easy to use.
 The first thing we should do is create an account to get our API key.
 Our rough data model will look something like this:

 [Code snippet: JSON Object that represent data]

-Setup
+Build Dependencies
 -------------------
-[Webpack](https://webpack.github.io/) is an awesome tool, but it can be one that is hard to wrap your head around at first.
-Please read our README for a more detailed description of our setup.
+[Webpack](https://webpack.github.io/) is an awesome tool for building and shipping your code, but it can be one that is hard to wrap your head around at first.
+Please read our [README](https://github.com/unboundfire/example-weather-webapp/blob/master/README.md) for a more detailed description of our setup.
 Below is an example webpack configuration that you can use for reference:

 ```
 const config = {